dalkiranrengin/Rengin_GoogleAnalytics/README.md

 Query: [Data Cleaning](https://github.com/dalkiranrengin/Rengin_GoogleAnalytics/blob/main/Data%20Cleaning)

-1) 300300 rows with missing values were deleted.
+1) 300,300 rows with missing values are deleted.
 2) **"ride_length"**, **"day_of_week"**, and **"month"** columns are added to the dataset.
 3) Trips with duration less than a minute and longer than a day are excluded from the analysis.
 4) Cleaned data is stored in another table **"cleaned_combined_data"**.